 Common Property Liens in Dallas, TX

-Homeowner association (HOA) liens for unpaid dues or assessments can be considerable.
-HOA claims can prevent home sales if these dues aren’t paid.
+Unpaid dues or assessments can lead to hefty liens against the homeowner association (HOA).
+HOA claims can stop sales of homes if dues aren’t paid.

 Judgment Lien: Implications for Homeowners

-When a homeowner loses a case and doesn’t pay, a judgment lien is placed on the property.
-This lien can severely impact a Dallas homeowner’s title and impede selling.
-Liens might result from delinquent credit card payments or medical costs.
-Since they are court-ordered, they are harder to negotiate than other lien types.
+If a homeowner loses a case and doesn’t pay, a judgment lien is placed on the property.
+This lien can seriously cloud a Dallas homeowner’s title and interfere with the sale.
+Liens can come from unpaid credit card bills or unpaid medical bills.
+These are court-ordered and are more difficult to negotiate than other types of liens.

 Struggling with a property lien?
 At Investor Home Buyers, we buy houses in Houston and nearby areas, making the sale hassle-free and straightforward.